ChaoticaDev/AdVoice-WebNav/README.md

 # Example and Usage

+  Our most complete example can be found here: https://github.com/UberSnip/IOSpeech

   Test it out: https://ubersnip.com/UberSnip_VoiceAPI/demo.php

   Currently, the only command built in right now is "search for".
 By saying "search for 'candy'", the server will return a response : voice_search('candy'), and call the function.
 It's simple to use, just load the example page, and say "search for %s".